TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectconfigchange-linux.md

 # My configuration change impacted connectivity

-4 out of 5 customers resolved their VM connectivity issue using the below steps.<br>
+4 out of 5 customers resolved their VM connectivity issue using the steps below.<br>

 ## **Recommended Documents**